FREQUENTLY ASKED QUESTIONS (FAQ)

 Internet is provided (included in your Community Living Agreement (CLA)) and is available throughout the building.
 WiFi is included in your CLA.
 If you want cable TV in your apartment, you must set it up on your own through a local company.
 If all apartment mates agree, cable costs may be shared among them.
 Note: large screen TV is available in the first floor Commons Lounge.

 It is optional to have a telephone in the apartment.
 The apartment is ready for phone hook-up but many students have cell phones now and have opted out of that possibility.

 The IHAA Library has a telephone for local calls and with the use of a phone card, long distance calls can be made.

 How do I submit a maintenance request?

-The preferred method is to submit an online maintenance request.
-Paper forms are also available in the IHAA office for your convenience.
+The preferred method is to submit an online maintenance request through the TenantCloud portal where you make your payments.

 Do I need to be present in the apartment for maintenance to occur?

 If you provide permission in advance, you do not need to be present.
 The IHAA maintenance staff will enter and complete tasks during the times you have specified on your request form.